yquake2/yquake2/doc/040_cvarlist.md

   'calibrate' in the 'gamepad' -> 'gyro' menu to set them.

 * **joy_haptic_magnitude**: Haptic magnitude value, By default this cvar is `0.0` or disabled.
-Valid values are 0..1.0.
+Valid values are positive, e.g. 0..2.0.

 * **joy_haptic_distance**: Haptic maximum effect distance value, By default this cvar is `100.0`.
 Any positive value is valid.
-E.g. effect of shot near barrel to barrel has 58 points.
+E.g. effect of shoot to a barrel has 58 points when player stay near the barrel.

 * **s_feedback_kind**: Select kind of controller feedback to use.
 By default this cvar is `0`.
 Possible values: